iammanas/manas/content/posts/django1.md

 ]
 ```

 Its time to create a model for our blog so that it will store the data in to the database when we do operations.
-So now open models.py file which will be in our app that is `blogapp`
+So now open models.py file which will be in our app that is **blogapp**.